This loaded breakfast burrito recipe is the best way to kickstart your morning. Filled with eggs & fresh veggies, it's healthy, fun & easy to make!

 - Use halved cherry tomatoes in place of the pico, or try mango salsa or pineapple salsa for a sweet & spicy touch.

-- Make this a vegan breakfast burrito by using a slather of refried black beans and/or guacamole or scrambled tofu (there’s a great recipe on page 42 of the new cookbook) in place of the eggs.
+- Make this a vegan breakfast burrito by using a slather of refried black beans or scrambled tofu (there’s a great recipe on page 42 of the new cookbook) in place of the eggs.

 - Add some veggie breakfast sausage for a heartier burrito.